Ledarium/rusty_pickaxe/README.md

 ## Run

+CPU: `cargo run --release config.json`

-`cargo run --features cuda --release config.json`
+CUDA: `cargo run --features cuda --release config.json`

 Only one GPU in system is supported for now.
 However, you can launch multiple miners changing N for every card in system.